RAIVNLab/FLUID/README.md

 # I***N*** TH***E*** WIL***D*** - ***NED***

 The PyTorch implementation for the NED learning and evaluation framework.
 The NED framework aims to more closely simulate real-world learning conditions while naturally conglomerating the objectives of previous learning frameworks such as few-shot, continual, and self-supervised learning.
-NED is designed to enable research towards general ML systems that incorporate the speciailized techniques and insights made across the diverse set of ML subfields.
+NED is designed to enable research towards general ML systems that incorporate the specialized techniques and insights made across the diverse set of ML subfields.

-To learn more about the framework and the unexpected findings it produces check out the  [paper](https://arxiv.org/abs/2007.02519).
+To learn more about the framework and the revealing insights on generalization and current methods [paper](https://arxiv.org/abs/2007.02519).
 To submit results to the NED Leaderboard visit the [website](https://raivn.cs.washington.edu/projects/InTheWild/).
+For documentation on the structure of the code see [overview.md](../overview.md).

 ## Getting Started